sunpy/sunpy/docs/code_ref/io.rst

 `coordinate frame <sunpy.coordinates.frames>` objects into asdf files.
 As asdf tightly integrates into Python, saving a map to an asdf file will save the metadata, data, mask and the shift.
 The mask and shift are not currently saved to FITS.
-The following code shows to to save and load a SunPy Map to an asdf file
+The following code shows to to save and load a sunpy Map to an asdf file

 .. doctest-requires:: asdf